 When asking a service user about the availability of a carer, it is important to recognise that a carer does not always live with the person for whom they care.
 That is, a person providing significant care and assistance to the person may not live with the person in order to be called a carer.

-- Person-interpreter service required, yes/no code N
+Person-interpreter service required, yes/no/not stated/inadequately described code Mandatory 1 N

-This data item is used in conjunction with 'Type of interpreter service required'.
+In the Disability Services Minimum Data Set (DS NMDS), this data element is used in conjunction with 'Person-type of interpreter service required, code N'.